browning-lab/flare/README.md

 ## Ancestry indices

 The **flare** program obtains the list of ancestries from the input files.
-If the **model** parameter is specified, **flare** will use the list of of ancestries at the start of the **model** file.
-If the **model** parameter is not specified, **flare** will use the reference panel names in the **ref-panel** file, in the order each name first appears in the **ref-panel** file, as the ancestry names.
+If the [**model**](#common-optional-parameters) parameter is specified, **flare** will use the list of ancestries in the **model** file.
+If the [**model**](#common-optional-parameters) parameter is not specified, the list of ancestries will be the reference panel names in the **ref-panel** file in the order they appear in that file.

 If the **gt-ancestries** parameter is specified, the list of ancestries in the header line of the **gt-ancestries** file must have the same ancestries in the same order as the list of ancestries obtained from the **model** or **ref-panel** file.

-The index of an ancestry in the list of ancestries determines a unique, non-negative integer associated with each ancestry.
-The first ancestry in the list has index 0, the second ancestry in the list has index 1, and so on.
+The ancestry list determines a non-negative integer associated with each ancestry.
+The first ancestry in the list is ancestry 0, the second ancestry in the list is ancestry 1, and so on.

 [Contents](#contents)